niemopen/niem-naming-design-rules/ndr6src.md

 ```
 <figcaption><a name="ex4-21">Example 4-21: A literal class object in CMF and XSD (CSC type)</a></figcaption>

 A [literal class](#def) always has one DataProperty that is not an [attribute property](#def).
-This property is named after the class, with "Type" replaced by "Literal"  It does not appear in the XSD representation of the literal class, or as a separate element in the XML message.
+This property is named after the class, with "Type" replaced by "Literal"  The property does not appear in the XSD representation of the literal class, or as a separate element in the XML message.

 A [literal class](#def) always has at least one [attribute property](#def).
 In XSD, a complex type with simple content and no attributes represents a [Datatype](#49-datatype), not a Class.

 ## 4.5 ChildPropertyAssociation

 An instance of the ChildPropertyAssociation class represents an association between a class and a child property of that class.
-For example, `nc:PersonMiddleName` property and `nc:personNameCommentText` are two child properties of the 'nc:PersonType` class.
+For example, `nc:PersonMiddleName` property and `nc:personNameCommentText` are two child properties of the `nc:PersonType` class.

 | Name                  | Definition | Card | Ord | Range |
 | --------------------- | ---------- | :--: | :-: | ----- |